Appliscale/cloud-security-audit/README.md

 ```
 $ cloud-security-audit --service s3
 ```
-Tyr supports AWS profiles - to specify profile use the flag `-p` or `--profile`.
+Cloud Security Audit supports AWS profiles - to specify profile use the flag `-p` or `--profile`.

 #### Example output